-A partnership between the library, Fort Worth ISD and other community organizations, Worth Reading expands and enhances the traditional summer reading program, offering activities and programs at locations throughout the Metroplex.
+A partnership between the library and other community organizations, Worth Reading expands and enhances the traditional summer reading program, offering activities and programs at locations throughout the Metroplex.

-The program is divided into four-month chapters, each with its own activities and prizes.
-The current chapter runs May 1 – August 31, 2015.
+The program is divided into three-month chapters, each with its own activities and prizes.
+The current chapter runs Feb.
+1 – April 30, 2016.

 How to Participate

-- Pick up an Activity Card at any partner location – including all Fort Worth libraries – or download a copy.
+- Pick up an Activity Card at any Fort Worth Library location – or download a copy.

 - Each time you complete one or more activities, have your card stamped at any partner location.

-- The first time you complete at least five different activities, take your Card to a partner location to receive a Certificate of Completion and an incentive, for example a voucher for admission to the Fort Worth Museum of Science and History.
+- The first time you complete at least five different activities, take your Card to any Fort Worth Library location to receive a Certificate of Completion and an incentive, for example a voucher for admission to the Fort Worth Museum of Science and History.
 Participants may submit only one Card per day.

 Take a musical journey from the early 20th-century roots of jazz to the diverse sounds of today.
 The series features a dynamic lineup of local and internationally touring artists.
 (All Ages)